Grocery shelves are looking a bit thin these days.

 "Gatorade, and a lot of different juices, are missing today," she said.

 With the return to school, Lunchables are like gold these days.

-Meantime, shopper Mahogany Wintersmith would love to find Scrubbing Bubbles spray cleaner.
+Meantime, many cleaning products remain in short supply.
+Shopper Mahogany Wintersmith would love to find Scrubbing Bubbles spray cleaner.

 "Just basic stuff you need for your home, they never have it.
 They are just out," Wintersmith said.

 Why so many shortages all of a sudden?